aosabook/500lines/event-web-framework/event-web-framework.markdown

-title: An Event-driven Web Framework
+title: An Event-Driven Web Framework
 author: Leo Zovic

 In 2013, I decided to write a [web-based game prototyping tool](https://github.com/Inaimathi/deal) for card and board games called _House_.
 In these types of games, it is common for one player to wait for another player to make a move; however, when the other player finally does take action, we would like for the waiting player to be notified of the move quickly thereafter.